XavierBerger/RPi-Monitor/docs/source/24_sensors.rst

 In this chapter we will see how to connect a DHT11 or DHT22 Temperature and Humidity sensor and configure **RPi-Monitor** to present and draw the outputs.

-This article will also explain another capability of **RPi-Monitor** 2.x: the dual-axis.
+This article will also explain dual-axis feature.

 Adafruit created a very good tutorial explaining how to use DHT11 or DHT22 .
 This tutorial is available at this `here <http://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/wiring>`_.